waternumbers/FKF/README.md

 Development can be tracked via the [github repository](https://github.com/waternumbers/FKF) which contains source code for the package starting with version 0.1.5.

-The latest developmental release canbe installed with
+The latest developmental release can be installed with

 ```
 devtools::install_github("waternumbers/FKF")